Hi, everyone!

 As you'll see in the timestamp column that is generated by Google (it's in hour:minute:second format) , many members respond within mere seconds of each other - sometimes in one-second intervals, and some even sign up in the same second.
 A lot of people think they signed up early enough to get a spot, but this just isn't the case a lot of times.

-• If you turned in your contract
+If you turned in your club contract

-• If you turned in club dues
+If you turned in club dues (to be turned in at our second and third meetings)

 If you've done all 3 of the above, then we look at:

-• How many hours you have (Are you close to meeting the requirements, or do you need all the ones you can get?)
+How many hours you have (Are you close to meeting the requirements, or do you need all the ones you can get?)

-• Have you done an event very recently?
+Have you done an event very recently?

 We concede: on occasion, people do slip through the cracks, and once in a while people do get picked one too many times, but to be fair, this doesn't happen often at all (we would know, we have all the documentation for it), and we're also flooded with constant volunteer opportunities and have to deal with multiple event assignments at once.
 There's only so many of us, and we're only human, so obviously, we can't be perfect every time.

-We're genuinely doing our level best with the sheer amount of people we have in the club - with 290 of you and only 7 to 15 spots per event on average, it's a very difficult balancing act, given that our hour requirement is what it is to ensure continued participation.
+We're genuinely doing our very best with the sheer amount of people we have in the club - with hundreds of you and only 7 to 15 spots per event on average, it's a very difficult balancing act, given that our hour requirement is what it is to ensure continued participation.
 Also, please remember: our purpose is to link you to causes in the community and allow you to participate in the most service opportunities possible to reach out and give back.
 It is not to fulfill each and every one of your NHS requirements and keep giving you spots.

 That being said, we do appreciate your feedback.
 We want to make this club the best we can, and for that, we need your input.
 We'll keep working to improve the efficiency and fairness of the system, just like we have been for a long time, but we hope we've made ourselves clear and given you a little insight into the inner workings of our system.